 Manage the Size of the Transaction Log File

-You can monitor log space use by using DBCC SQLPERF (LOGSPACE).
-This command returns information about the amount of log space currently used and indicates when the transaction log is in need of truncation.
+Monitor log space use by using DBCC SQLPERF (LOGSPACE).
+This command returns information about the amount of log space currently used, and indicates when the transaction log needs truncation.
 For more information, see DBCC SQLPERF (Transact-SQL).
 For information about the current size of a log file, its maximum size, and the autogrow option for the file, you can also use the size, max_size, and growth columns for that log file in sys.database_files.
 For more information, see sys.database_files (Transact-SQL).

 To reduce the physical size of a physical log file, you must shrink the log file.
-This is useful if you know that a transaction log file contains unused space that you will not be needing.
-Shrinking a log file can occur only while the database is online and, also, at least one virtual log file is free.
+This is useful when you know that a transaction log file contains unused space you will not need.You can shrink a log file can occur only while the database is online and at least one virtual log file is free.
 In some cases, shrinking the log may not be possible until after the next log truncation.

 Factors, such as a long-running transaction, that keep virtual log files active for an extended period can restrict log shrinkage or even prevent the log from shrinking at all.
 For information about factors that can delay log truncation, see The Transaction Log (SQL Server).

-Shrinking a log file removes one or more virtual log files that do not hold any part of the logical log (that is, inactive virtual log files).
+Shrinking a log file removes one or more virtual log files that hold no part of the logical log (that is, inactive virtual log files).
 When a transaction log file is shrunk, enough inactive virtual log files are removed from the end of the log file to reduce the log to approximately the target size.

 sys.database_files (Transact-SQL) (See the size, max_size, and growth columns for the log file or files.)